Angie Everhart: Personal life

 Everhart was married to Ashley Hamilton from December 1, 1996, until their divorce in March 1997.
 Sylvester Stallone and Everhart were briefly engaged in 1995, but they never married.
 She was engaged to Joe Pesci, but the couple broke up in 2008.

-She gave birth to her son Kayden Bobby Everhart, in 2009, with her ex-boyfriend Chad Stansbury.
+She gave birth to her son in 2009, with her ex-boyfriend Chad Stansbury.

 She was diagnosed with thyroid cancer and had surgery on May 14, 2013.
 A representative of hers said, "[Angie] wants to set the record straight by letting everyone know that it is true that she has been diagnosed with thyroid cancer, however, the prognosis is very good."
 She filed for bankruptcy due to medical expenses from thyroid cancer treatment.

 She married Carl Ferro, founder of meal delivery service Sunfare.com, in 2014.
 Everhart filed for divorce from Ferro in 2018, citing irreconcilable differences.

 In October 2017, Everhart accused Harvey Weinstein of masturbating in front of her at the Venice Film Festival when they were staying on the same boat.
 She said she was sleeping and awoke to Weinstein standing over her bed.
 She said she tried to leave, but Weinstein blocked the door.
 Everhart said that Weinstein instructed her not to tell anyone, but she did anyway, yet no one would do anything since they were terrified of Weinstein.

 Once a skydiving enthusiast, she gave up the activity following an accident in which she was injured badly enough to require back surgery.